3 Principles of Authentic Moneymaking

-Last but not least, let’s talk about where our time focus is.
-If we’re dreaming of making a million dollars a year and fixated on that, we are always focused on the future, rather than the now.
+Last but not least, let’s talk about where we focus everyday.
+If we’re dreaming of making a million dollars and fixated on that, we are always focused on the future, rather than the now.

 If we spend our days dreaming about the big pile of money we’ll be making, we sacrifice our presence now.

 We start seeing customers as a means to an end (our money) rather than being present to their needs now.